RobThePCGuy/Overworld-Overseer-Save-Mapper/README.md

 # Underworld Overseer Map Mapper

 >[!IMPORTANT]
-> This is an **unofficial modification/cheat**.
-It is not supported by the developer, nor should you blame me or them if your toaster blows up.
+> This is an **unofficial modification**.
+It is not supported by the developer, nor should you blame me or them if your toaster blows up. **Back up** the save file(s) before running the script.
 >
-> Use at your own risk.
-You should only attempt this if you understand what it does.
-If the terms `JSON parsing & data manipulation` do not make sense, just walk away.
->
-> That being said, this will also show you hidden areas of a map, hence the cheat part. **Back up** the save file before running the script.
->
 > In order for the script to find a JSON save game, you must have started the level and selected `Save and Exit`.
-For each map that you save and exit, you will be able to select from the script's main menu.
+For each map that you `Save and Exit`, you will be able to select from the script's main menu.

 ## Features

-- Scans the designated saves directory for available JSON save files.
+- Scans the game save directory for JSON maps.
-- Parses and processes map data from JSON files, adjusting coordinates for accurate grid representation.
+- The script parses the JSON map data from the saved game JSON file(s).
-- Generates a grid representing the game map, with each cell colored according to its descriptor.
-- Shows an accurate grid x, y matching the JSON file exactly.
+- Generates an accurate 2D grid of the level map.
-- Includes a sidebar listing all descriptors with their corresponding colors.
-Clicking on a legend item highlights all cells with that descriptor.
+- Includes a legend that lists all descriptors with their corresponding colors.
-- Clicking an individual cell block also highlights and emboldens the matching legend descriptor.
-- Utilizes JavaScript to enable users to search, filter, and highlight specific map areas by interacting with the legend.
+- Highlights grids per selection, dimming the rest.
+- Find descriptos easily with the search bar.
 - Uses a separate config file for changing colors and naming conventions.
 - Includes a command line interface.